istio/istio/pilot/doc/build.md

 ## Go tooling compatibility

+Istio Manager requires Go1.8+ toolchain.

 Bazel build environment is compatible with the standard Golang tooling, except you need to vendorize all dependencies in Istio Manager.
 If you have successfully built with Bazel, run the following script to put dependencies fetched by Bazel into `vendor` directory:

     bin/init.sh

-After running this command, you should be able to use standard go tools:
+After running this command, you should be able to use all standard go tools:

     go generate istio.io/manager/...
     go build istio.io/manager/...